Boulder County declined to have state send Amber Alert-like notification during Marshall Fire, official says

 Micki Trost, a spokeswoman for the Colorado Division of Homeland Security confirmed to 9NEWS reporter Steve Staeger that the state's Office of Emergency Management offered to send emergency alerts using the state's Wireless Emergency Alert system.
 Those are the text messages that get sent to cell phones similar to an Amber Alert.
 According to Trost, the Boulder Office of Emergency Management declined the offer because they were already using their Everbridge system.

 Mike Chard, the director of Boulder's Office of Emergency Management has repeatedly denied on camera interview requests with 9NEWS.
-We have asked once again for an on camera interview on Wednesday.
+Wednesday evening, he said this in a statement to 9NEWS:

+The Marshall fire began at 11:15 and during a check in conversation with the Department of Homeland Security and Emergency Management (DHSEM) at approximately 1:45 p.m. and at the conclusion of a short briefing with DHSEM they offered to assist with sending a WEA if needed.
+At the time of the offer, evacuation orders and door to door evacuations were well under way.
+Also at this time 7 of the 9 evacuation orders were already issued.
+In addition, the practice of integrating the state in active local evacuations had not been exercised or practiced in a real world incident with Boulder.
+During an evacuation it is important that the operational incident command and the 911 center or alerting center is tied together.
+It is important to have this tight connectivity to ensure information is correct, clarification opportunities can occur and coordination with field operations occurs as easily and quickly as possible.
+The state does not have this real time situational awareness and suddenly creating a process to provide it was not possible.
+In addition, having multiple sources (centers) sending out evacuation orders for the same area can create challenges in maintaining consistency by walking over each other with multiple messages, with different content, incorrect protective actions and inconsistent evacuation areas.

+At the time of this offer to assist, the Emergency Operations Center (EOC) staff (Boulder OEM Staff and partner agencies) was working very hard committed fully to activate our Emergency Operations Center to open shelters, provide transportation resources, and sheltering for animals as well as many more capabilities.
+The capacity to assist in bringing the state into the evacuation process was impractical because of the staffing levels at the time in the EOC and attempting to execute the states offer would reduce the ability to bring critical services online that the EOC provides.
+The EOC does not issue evacuation orders and this is done in the 911 center.
+Interrupting their operations under the intense environment created by this fast moving fire and trying to introduce the WEA process from the state at the time it was offered appeared to have multiple challenges and potential undesired impacts.

 SUGGESTED VIDEOS: Full Episodes of Next with Kyle Clark